 several millimeters long and around 0.2 mm in diameter.

-Each osteon consists of lamellae of compact bone
+Each osteon consists of a lamellae of compact bone

 Osteons can be arranged into woven bone or lamellar bone.